 Premedication — Administration of anxiolytic and opioid medications should be done cautiously in ASCI patients as they may have associated TBI, pulmonary contusions, or other conditions that may predispose them to inadequate ventilation and oxygenation.
 The clinical circumstance and associated injuries should guide the choice of these medications administered immediately prior to surgery.
 Premedication should be administered in small doses or not at all, titrated to effect (eg, midazolam 1 to 2 mg IV in divided doses).

 Preoxygenation — Patients should be preoxygenated prior to induction of anesthesia.
 While a head-up position is often beneficial, particularly for patients at risk for aspiration, patients with high SCI may become hypotensive when placed head-up.
-If difficult airway management is anticipated, administration of O2 via nasal cannulae throughout laryngoscopy, in addition to facemask preoxygenation, may delay desaturation [28-30].
+If airway management is anticipated to be difficult, and facemask preoxygenation also deemed difficult (eg, facial fractures with awake fiberoptic oral intubation) or ineffective, administration of O2 via nasal cannulae during airway manipulation may delay oxygen desaturation [28-30].

 Induction of anesthesia — Induction of anesthesia with IV medication is appropriate for most adults who require general anesthesia.
 Rarely, induction is performed with inhalation of a volatile anesthetic.
 Choice of induction agents relates to the plan for airway management, as well as other patient factors.
 Rapid sequence induction and intubation (RSII) is often indicated for patients with ASCI, though the technique may require modification when difficult airway management is anticipated.
 (See "Rapid sequence induction and intubation (RSII) for anesthesia" and "Management of the difficult airway for general anesthesia", section on 'Airway Approach Algorithm'.)